radiant-rstats/docker/install/rsm-msba-windows.md

 ![docker](figures/docker-icon.png)

 You will know if Docker is running if you see the icon above in your system tray.
 If the containers shown in the image are moving up and down, docker hasn't finished starting up yet.
-Once the docker application is running, right click on the docker icon in the system tray and select "Settings".
+Once the docker application is running, click on the docker icon in the system tray and select "Settings".

 Start by clicking on _General_ to ensure "Use the WSL 2 based engine" is checked as in the screenshot below.